 - Serve as is OR sprinkle with extra cheese and bake at 350 degrees F for 20 minutes for gooey topping

-My son likes macaroni and cheese in all forms, except I have had a hard time recently getting him to accept whole wheat pasta with his cheese.
+My son likes macaroni and cheese in all forms, except I have had a tough time recently getting him to accept whole wheat pasta with his cheese.
 My solution to this problem is to use lentil pasta.
 This is perfect for those of you who are gluten-free or who are trying to reduce the amount of wheat in your diet.

 Lentil pasta is super high in protein, and an excellent source of iron, folate, magnesium, and fiber.